thecodrr/crayon/README.md

 vpkg get https://github.com/thecodrr/crayon
 ```

-Install using v's builtin vpm:
+Install using v's builtin vpm (you will need to import the module with: `import thecodrr.crayon` with this method of installation):
 ```bash
 v install thecodrr.crayon
 ```

 Install using `git`: